VbehrensN/ELK_STACK_PROJECT/README_official.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+To update the files in the GIT repository run the following commands in the git bash command line:

+Open git bash
+$ cd Desktop
+cd ELK_STACK_PROJECT
+$ git .add
+$ git commit -m "comment"
+$ git push